White Spot: Franchising and growth

+BC Electric Railway streetcar converted into part of a White Spot restaurant.
+Chilliwack, ca. 1945.

 The chain was sold to General Foods in 1968 when Bailey retired.
 In 1982, White Spot returned to local ownership when the company was purchased by BC businessman Peter Toigo, becoming part of Shato Holdings Limited.
 After his death in 1993, his sons Peter and Ron Toigo took over ownership.

 In 1986, the chain was sued in the court case Gee v.
 White Spot.
 The plaintiffs, Mr. Gee and Mr. and Mrs. Pan, claimed damages for botulism poisoning related to a beef dip sandwich.
 The decision made it easier for diners to sue restaurants for breach of contract and implied warranty instead of the harder-to-prove negligence (Canadian tort law expressly disavows strict product liability).

 In 1993, White Spot introduced franchising, and in 1997 it launched its Triple O's quick service brand, which is named after White Spot's trademark hamburger sauce.
 Since 1999, the company's franchises have been installed on some ships in the BC Ferries fleet.
 By the 2000s, the chain was opening burger-focused takeouts at its Triple O's locations.

 In 2012, 64 White Spot restaurants and 62 Triple O's locations served 17 million customers and generated $200 million in gross revenues.